dillardm89/css_personal_website/README.md

 - Create a personal website using HTML and CSS/Bootstrap only
 - Website should include relevant information for each of the sections listed in "Features" below
 - Website should be visually appealing and easy to navigate
-- Add website to your GitHub to continue building portfolio

 ### Deliverables: